tj/n/Readme.md

  `n` by default installs node to _/usr/local/n/versions_, from which it can see what you have currently installed, and activate previously installed versions of node when `n <version>` is invoked again.

+ Activated nodes are then installed to the prefix _/usr/local_.

  To alter where `n` operates simply export __N_PREFIX__ to whatever you prefer.

 ## License